victorokonkwo/victorokonkwo/README.md

-- 👋 Hi, I’m Victor Oko
+- 👋 Hi, I’m Victor Oko, a Senior Data Scientist
 - 👀 I’m interested in Machine Learning, Deep Learning, Reinforcement Learning and Data Science
 - 🌱 I’m currently learning Machine Learning Operations (MLOPS)
 - 💞️ I’m looking to collaborate on a variety of projects relating to machine learning and data science